A man and his dog hiking in the forest.

 Hallandsleden (Koarp – Kinnared)

-E6 continues for about 110 kilometres along Hallandsleden to the area near Kinnared.
-Hallandsleden is mainly easy to hike and takes you through varied landscapes with extensive forest.
-In addition to accommodation near the trail, there are shelters with toilets and fresh water approximately every 15 kilometres.
-Train and bus connections are easily accessible near the trail.
+The E6 continues for 110 kilometres along Hallandsleden to the area near Kinnared.
+The trail is generally easy to hike and takes you through varied landscapes, mainly forest.
+In addition to accommodation options near the trail, you’ll find rest shelters with toilets and fresh water (approximately every 15 kilometres).
+It is also easy to access trains and buses near the route.

 Distance: 110 km